El1i0r/El1i0r/README.md

 ## The Orange is the sole bane of doctor's primary existence 🍊

-Hey there, I'm a human who uses Unix with 14.55-unix-years-old kernal, I use Eyes as my Windows Manager.
+Hey there, I'm a human who uses Unix with 14.55-unix-years-old kernal, that means i am 14 years old dummy!
+I use Eyes as my Windows Manager.
 Tis' nerd likes linux, uses Arch btw with Hyprland and AGS.
 Currently in 9th Grade as a Computer Science idiot, hopefully a full stacks dev someday...
 But that's for later.
 I'm working on something... _big_

 __I'm currently learning__: